cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 first, hash to the equivalent Montgomery curve, then transform the result into a point on the Edwards curve by evaluating a pair of rational functions called a birational map.
-Thus, hashing to an Edwards curve requires first identifying a corresponding Montgomery curve and birational map.
+This method of hashing to an Edwards curve requires first identifying a corresponding Montgomery curve and birational map.
+We describe how to identify this curve and map immediately below.

 ### Birational maps from Montgomery to Edwards curves {#birational-map}

-There are two ways to identify the Montgomery curve and birational map for use with a given Edwards curve.
+There are two ways to identify the correct Montgomery curve and birational map for use when hashing to a given Edwards curve.

-When hashing to a standard Edwards curves for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
+When hashing to a standard Edwards curve for which a corresponding Montgomery form and birational map are also standardized, the standard Montgomery form and birational map MUST be used to ensure compatibility with existing software.
-Two examples of standardized curves are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
+Two such standardized curves are the edwards25519 and edwards448 curves, which correspond to the Montgomery curves curve25519 and curve448, respectively.
-For both of these curves, {{RFC7748}} lists both the Montgomery and Edwards forms and gives the corresponding rational maps
+For both of these curves, {{RFC7748}} lists both the Montgomery and Edwards forms and gives the corresponding rational maps.

-(for curve25519/edwards25519, Section 4.1; for curve448/edwards448, Section 4.2).
+The birational map for edwards25519 ({{RFC7748}}, Section 4.1)
+uses the constant sqrt\_neg\_486664 = sqrt(-486664) mod 2^255 - 19.
+To ensure compatibility, this constant MUST be chosen such that sgn0(sqrt\_neg\_486664) == 1.
+Analogous ambiguities in other standardized birational maps MUST be resolved in the same way: for any constant k whose sign is ambiguous, k MUST be chosen such that sgn0(k) == 1.

+The 4-isogeny map from curve448 to edwards448 ({{RFC7748}}, Section 4.2)
+is unambiguous with respect to sign.

-When standardizing new Edwards curves, a Montgomery equivalent and birational map SHOULD be specified.
+When defining new Edwards curves, a Montgomery equivalent and birational map SHOULD be specified, and the sign of the birational map SHOULD be stated unambiguously.

-Some Edwards curves lack a standardized Montgomery form or birational map.
-In this case, the following procedure MUST be used to derive a birational map.
+When hashing to an Edwards curve that does not have a standardized Montgomery form or birational map, the following procedure MUST be used to derive them.
 For an Edwards curve given by a * x^2 + y^2 = 1 + d * x^2 * y^2,
 first compute A and B, the parameters of the equivalent Montgomery curve y'^2 = x'^3 + A * x'^2 + B * x', as follows: